-Since 2019 he is a full professor in statistical machine learning with the Department of Electronic Systems, NTNU, Norway and also head of the Signal Processing Group.
+Since 2019 he is a full professor in statistical machine learning with the Department of Electronic Systems, NTNU, Norway and also the director of IoT@NTNU.

 He held visiting appointments at the Department of Electrical and Computer Engineering, Drexel University, Philadelphia, PA, US, at the Department of Electrical and Information Technology, Lund University, Sweden, at the Department of Electronics and Telecommunications, NTNU, Norway, and at the Excellence Center for Wireless Sensor Networks, Uppsala University, Sweden.